Stock events for Easterly Government Properties, Inc. (DEA)

 Overview of Easterly Government Properties, Inc.’s business

-Easterly Government Properties, Inc. (DEA) is a real estate investment trust (REIT) focused on acquiring, developing, and managing Class A commercial properties leased to U.S. government agencies.
-The company's business model emphasizes stable revenue through long-term, non-cancelable leases with government tenants.
-Easterly is expanding its focus to include "government-adjacent" tenants to incorporate rent escalators and foster future growth.
+Easterly Government Properties, Inc. (DEA) is a fully integrated real estate investment trust (REIT) focused on acquiring, developing, and managing Class A commercial properties leased to U.S. Government agencies.
+The company aims to generate risk-adjusted returns through dividends and capital appreciation, operating within the Real Estate sector, specifically in the Office REIT industry.

 DEA’s Geographic footprint